-For this reason, there are many Bulgarian historians who call this original homeland of the Bulgars Kingdom of Balkhara.
+For this reason, many Bulgarian historians call this original homeland of the Bulgars Kingdom of Balkhara.

-As we saw, it is not really clear what the term “balkh” meant.
+As we saw, it is not clear what the term “balkh” meant.
 But in the case of the Balkhash lake, Wikipedia states that it comes from the word “balkas“.
-This word apparently comes from Tatar, Kazakh and Southern Altai languages and means “tussocks in a swamp”.
+This word comes from Tatar, Kazakh, and Southern Altai languages and means “tussocks in a swamp”.
 The name is probably ancient, as the Chinese mention it as Bu-Ku already in 103 BC.

 Bactria – Iranian or Turkic?